theworkingdev/theworkingdev.github.com/_posts/2018-09-28-variance-in-kotlin-generics.md

 The reason why it’s okay to assign `List<Programmer>` to `List<Employee>` is because the type parameter on `List<E>` is covariant.
 Hence, if type *Employee* is a supertype of *Programmer*, and `List<E>` is covariant, then `List<Programmer>` is a subtype of `List<Employee>`.

-So, now that we understand types and subtypes a bit better, like in a Quentin Tarantino movie, I’d like you to go back some 20 minutes ago and go back to the beginning of the article
+So, now that we understand types and subtypes a bit better, like in a Quentin Tarantino movie, I’d like you go back to the beginning of the article and give it another read.
+I hope it'll make better sense by then.